isabella232/journeys.en/help/using/release-notes/documentation-updates.md

 * All screenshots have been updated to reflect interface changes.
 * The test mode section has been updated.
 [Read more](../building-journeys/testing-the-journey.md)
 * A warning has been added in the [email send time optimization](../building-journeys/wait-activity.md) and [predictive fatigue scores](../usecase/leveraging-fatigue-scores.md) sections.
-These capabilities are only available to customers who use the Adobe Campaign Data Service feature.
+These capabilities are only available to customers who use the Adobe Campaign Standard Data Service feature.
-* Stopped and finished journeys can now be deleted.
+* Stopped journeys can now be deleted.
 Related documentation pages have been updated.
 * Two colors are now displayed when issues are detected in a journey.
 Red for errors and orange for warnings.
 [Read more](../about/troubleshooting.md)
-* The advanced expression editor has been updated.
+* The advanced expression editor section has been updated.
 [Read more](../expression/expressionadvanced.md).
 * [Conditional instruction](../expression/conditional-instruction.md) and [Collection management](../expression/collection-management-functions.md) sections have been moved and updated.
 * The [functions](../expression/functions.md) section has been updated with new examples.
 * The [toDateTime function](../expression/functiontodatetime.md) documentation has been updated to reflect timezone syntax changes.